nokau/Barotrauma-zht-edited/README.md

 - NPC Conversations

 ### Notes:
-- I left most of the names within missions and events un-translated, since all the generated names are not transleted either.
+- I left most of the character, location names within missions and events un-translated, since all the generated names are not transleted either.
 - Different translated names for the items and devices.
 ### Recommended Tools:
 - Notepad++